 Our staff work in partnership with residents, their families and healthcare professionals to provide a personalised approach to help residents achieve their own goals as outlined in their individual care plan.
 We work closely with Occupational Therapists and the Manchester Mental Health Team in order to seek the best possible guidance for resident’s rehabilitation.

-In preparation for moving on, our team work with residents to develop cooking, laundry and cleaning skills: our housekeeping team are trained to work in partnership with residents to give them the ability and confidence to keep themselves and their surroundings clean and tidy.
+In preparation for moving on, our team work with residents to develop cooking, laundry and housekeeping skills: all of our housekeeping team are trained to work in partnership with residents to give them the ability and confidence to keep themselves and their surroundings clean and tidy.

-Our administrative team assist residents to manage their finances, providing residents with a Money Management Plan to help them save up or pay off debts, as well as dealing with benefits and pension schemes.
-We arrange a weekly group shopping trip, as well as one-to-one outings, so residents can budget for personal purchases.
+Our administrative team can assist residents to manage their finances, providing them with a Money Management Plan to help them save up or pay off debts, as well as support with benefits and pension schemes.

-We believe that relationships with friends and family are important; therefore we encourage visitors to the home, as well as having a house telephone that is accessible to residents.
+We believe that relationships with friends and family are important; therefore we encourage visitors to the home, as well as having a private room with a telephone that is accessible to residents.
 Staff can also support residents to get in touch with estranged members of their family as well as rebuilding existing relationships.
 In addition to this we promote interaction with groups in the local community so that residents can build new friendship networks and improve their social skills.